Bartosz95/CinemaSoapWebServiceConsuming/rest-nosql/README.md

 Make sure if you have free ports 8080 and 27017 if not change ports in docker-compose.yml

 ## Tutorial
 You can communicate with this web service for example by [POSTMAN](https://www.getpostman.com/) program.
-Use Get, Post, Delete method by JSON in URL http://localhost:8080/api/v1/movies.
+Use the Get, Post, Delete method by JSON in the URL http://localhost:8080/api/v1/movies.
 Example:

 ### Insert movies
 Method: